amoghmv/about-me/README.md

 ### 🔁 Why the MERGE?
 - I've always worked with numbers, but wanted more control over the tools that interpret them
-- **Business/Finance** taught me to ask the right questions.
+- **Business and Finance** taught me to ask the right questions.
 Now I’m learning how to answer them properly and wisely.
-- Exploring math, statistics, stock markets, investments, with **finance** as my anchor point and tech as the amplifier
+- Exploring **math, statistics, stock markets, investments**, with **finance** as my anchor point and tech as the amplifier
 - Growing interest in **financial analysis**, **investment analysis**, and **risk analysis**, not just as theory but applied with modern tools

 ### 🏗️ In Progress